noahgrant/resourcerer/README.md

 ## Serial Requests

 In most situations, all resource requests should be parallelized; but that’s not always possible.
 Every so often, there may be a situation where one request depends on the result of another.
-For these cases, we have the `dependsOn` resource option and the `provides` resource option.
+For these cases, we have the `dependsOn` resource config option and the `provides` resource config option.
 These are probably best explained by example, so here is a simplified instance from the [Sift](https://sift.com) Console, where we load a queue item that has info about a user, but we can't get further user information until we know what user id belongs to this queue item.

 ```js
 @withResources(({QUEUE_ITEM, USER}, props) => ({